PInfo-2020/Exercises/docker/README.md

     2. In the second layer:

         - Use the latest version of [`nginx`](https://hub.docker.com/_/nginx) as a base image;
         - Copy the contents of the `./dist` folder from the previous layer to the `/usr/share/nginx/html` directory in the current layer.
 Hint: the `--from` option allows you to select a stage (layer) from which files must be copied.

+**Solution:** See the `Dockerfile` file in the `web-ui` folder.

 4. Try to build a new image with the `Dockerfile` you just created.
+**Solution:** Run the command `docker build -t web-ui:latest .` from inside the `web-ui` folder.

 5. Run your image in a new container connected to port `80` on your machine.
+**Solution:** Run `docker run -p 80:80 --name=webui web-ui:latest`.

 6. Once you've completed all the steps above, go to [`http://localhost:80/`](http://localhost:80/).
 You should see the following page:

 ![Result on http://localhost:80/](./result.png)

 7. Stop the container you started at step 5.
+**Solution:** Run `docker kill webui`.

 8. Delete the image you've created at step 4 from your machine.
+**Solution:** First execute `docker rm webui` to delete the container you started earlier, then `docker rmi web-ui:latest` to delete the image.